-Cell surface expression of PDGFRa and/or PDGFRβ identify four populations of Sca-1-CD51+ cells with distinct functions
+Cell surface expression of PDGFRα and/or PDGFRβ identify 4 populations of Sca-1–CD51+ cells with distinct functions.

 Hematopoiesis is extrinsically controlled by cells of the bone marrow microenvironment, including skeletal lineage cells.
-The identification and subsequent studies of distinct subpopulations of maturing skeletal cells is currently limited due to a lack of methods to isolate these cells.
-We found that murine Lineage-CD31-Sca-1-CD51+ cells can be divided into four subpopulations using flow cytometry, based on their expression of the platelet derived growth factor receptors ⍺ and β (PDGFR⍺ and PDGFRβ).
-The use of different skeletal lineage reporters confirmed the skeletal origin of the four populations.
-Multiplex immunohistochemistry studies revealed that all four populations were localized near the growth plate and trabecular bone and were rarely found near cortical bone regions or in central bone marrow.
-Functional studies revealed differences in their abundance, colony-forming unit-fibroblast capacity and potential to differentiate into mineralized osteoblasts or adipocytes in vitro.
-Furthermore, the four populations had distinct gene expression profiles and differential cell surface expression of leptin receptor (LEPR) and vascular cell adhesion molecule 1 (VCAM-1).
-Interestingly, we discovered that one of these four different skeletal populations showed the highest expression of genes involved in the extrinsic regulation of B lymphopoiesis.
-This cell population varied in abundance between distinct hematopoietically active skeletal sites, and significant differences in the proportions of B lymphocyte precursors were also observed in these distinct skeletal sites.
-It also supported pre-B lymphopoiesis in culture.
-Our method to isolate four distinct maturing skeletal populations will assist in elucidating the roles of distinct skeletal niche cells in regulating hematopoiesis and bone.
+The identification and subsequent studies of distinct subpopulations of maturing skeletal cells is currently limited because of a lack of methods to isolate these cells.
+We found that murine Lin–CD31–Sca-1–CD51+ cells can be divided into 4 subpopulations by using flow cytometry based on their expression of the platelet-derived growth factor receptors ⍺ and β (PDGFR⍺ and PDGFRβ).
+The use of different skeletal lineage reporters confirmed the skeletal origin of the 4 populations.
+Multiplex immunohistochemistry studies revealed that all 4 populations were localized near the growth plate and trabecular bone and were rarely found near cortical bone regions or in central bone marrow.
+Functional studies revealed differences in their abundance, colony-forming unit–fibroblast capacity, and potential to differentiate into mineralized osteoblasts or adipocytes in vitro.
+Furthermore, the 4 populations had distinct gene expression profiles and differential cell surface expression of leptin receptor (LEPR) and vascular cell adhesion molecule 1 (VCAM-1).
+Interestingly, we discovered that 1 of these 4 different skeletal populations showed the highest expression of genes involved in the extrinsic regulation of B lymphopoiesis.
+This cell population varied in abundance between distinct hematopoietically active skeletal sites, and significant differences in the proportions of B-lymphocyte precursors were also observed in these distinct skeletal sites.
+This cell population also supported pre-B lymphopoiesis in culture.
+Our method of isolating 4 distinct maturing skeletal populations will help elucidate the roles of distinct skeletal niche cells in regulating hematopoiesis and bone.